 \begin{remark}[Extracting reduction basis from extended problem] Note that the signal generator itself is not reduced in the construction of Lemma~\ref{lem:commuting-sg-proj}.
-This is also reflected in the block structure of $\tensorcj{V}$ with a unit matrix block $\tensorbj{I}_q$.
-Moreover, the lemma shows that projection and driving by a signal generator commute.
-Therefore, the input-tailored moment matching \eqref{eq:approx-abstract-cond-assoc-tfx} can be approached in a two-step procedure: \begin{itemize} \item Find basis $\tensorcj{V}$ such that
+This is reflected in the block structure of $\tensorcj{V}$ with a unit matrix block $\tensorbj{I}_q$.
+The lemma shows that projection and driving by a signal generator commute.
+Thus, the input-tailored moment matching \eqref{eq:approx-abstract-cond-assoc-tfx} can be approached in a two-step procedure: \begin{itemize} \item Find basis $\tensorcj{V}$ such that